Nancy Cordes is CBS News' Congressional correspondent. She is based in

-Washington, D.C.
-She contributes to all CBS News broadcasts and platforms.
+Washington, D.C. and contributes to all CBS news broadcasts and platforms.

 Cordes was born in Los Angeles and grew up in Hawaii on the islands of Kauai and Oahu.
 She was graduated Phi Beta Kappa and magna cum laude from the University of Pennsylvania in 1995.
-Cordes received a master's degree in public policy at Princeton University's Woodrow Wilson School of Public and International Affairs.
+Cordes received a master's degree in public policy from Princeton University's Woodrow Wilson School of Public and International Affairs.